Flashlight: LED

 Light output from LED flashlights varies even more widely than for incandescent lights.
 "Keychain" type lamps operating on button batteries, or lights using a single 5 mm LED, may only produce a few lumens.
 Even a small LED flashlight operating on an AA cell, but equipped with an LED, can emit 100 lumens.
-LED lights have become the market standard for a reason.
-They are incredibly bright, safer to use, and last a very long time.

 LEDs are highly efficient at producing colored light compared with incandescent lamps and filters.
 An LED flashlight may contain different LEDs for white and colored light, selectable by the user for different purposes.
 Colored LED flashlights are used for signalling, special inspection tasks, forensic examination, or to track the blood trail of wounded game animals.
 A flashlight may have a red LED intended to preserve dark adaptation of vision.
 Ultraviolet LEDs may be used for inspection lights, for example, detecting fluorescent dyes added to air conditioning systems to detect leakage, examining paper currency, or checking UV-fluorescing marks on laundry or event ticket holders.
 Infrared LEDs can be used for illuminators for night-vision systems.
 LED flashlights may be specified to be compatible with night vision devices.

 Multiple 5 mm LEDs may be used in small flashlights.